 ABOUT CALIFORNIA SCULPTORS SYMPOSIUM

 California Sculptors Symposium (CSS) is a 501c3 established in 2003 to promote education in sculpture.
-This annual, week-long, symposium is held in beautiful Cambria, California.
-The camp is nestled in a rural setting, next to the ocean away, from the distractions of daily life.
+This annual, week-long, symposium is held at Camp Ocean Pines in beautiful Cambria, California.
+The camp is situated on a bluff overlooking the ocean, away from the distractions of daily life.
 This educational event is non-discriminatory and non-judgmental bringing together about 50-60 attendees and 6-8 professional instructors each year.
 Throughout the week, lectures and demonstrations on design, technical topics, and professional trade information are aimed at increasing the sculptors’ creativity and expertise.
-We invite students, artists of all levels are, and the general public to gain a better understanding of how sculptures are created.
+We invite students, artists of all levels, and the general public to gain a better understanding of how sculptures are created.
 It is a stimulating environment where participants come together to learn and share their enjoyment of working with stone and other media.

 The first symposium in 2003 introduced a program that welcomed educators, artists and students to an energetic, creative environment overlooking the Pacific Ocean.
 CSS continues to feature lectures and demonstrations by premier sculptors.
-Instructors are experienced in stone carving, wood carving, fibers, life drawing and teach general to advanced sculpting techniques.
-At the end of the symposium, CSS puts on a juried art exhibition, those in attendance can display up to three artworks; this one-day exhibition is held onsite at Camp ocean Pines.
-We hope you will join us for a fantastic week.
+Instructors are experienced in stone carving, clay, wood carving, fibers, life drawing and teach general to advanced sculpting techniques.